![]() |

 tissue that extends throughout the body.
 It is composed of two types of

+our understanding the fascial system.
 Through (1) trauma, (2) repetitive motion or (3) poor postures over

 time (sitting all day), (4) surgery, and scar tissue - restrictions can